Q: How beneficial are educational programs?

 Q: Who can be referred for counseling?

-A: Prevention counseling is for youth ages 5 to 19, who are at risk of engaging in substance use.
-This includes youth whose families experiences difficulties related to family communication, management, conflict between parents or conflict between parents and children or youth with issues related to adjustment and social skills, truancy or academic success, or youth whose families have substance misuse history .
+A: Prevention counseling is for at-risk or struggling youth ages 5 to 21 This includes youth whose families experiences difficulties related to family communication, management, conflict between parents or conflict between parents, children or youth with issues related to adjustment and social skills, truancy or academic success, or youth whose families have substance misuse history .